txusballesteros/android-bind/README.md

 # Android Binding Library

-This library helps to you on process related to data binds between your model entities and your application UI, offering a bidirectional data channel.
+This library helps to you on the process related to data binds between your model entities and your application UI, offering a bidirectional data channel.

 ## Version